-- Keypad commands and PC keystrokes appear in bold small caps, such as POWER, INPUT, ENTER etc. - References to specific areas of the document appear italicized and underlined.
-When viewed online the text appears in blue indicating a direct link to that section.
-For example, Section 2 Installation and Setup. - References to other documents appear italicized and bold, such as Service Manual. - References to software menus and available options appear bold, such as Main menu, Preferences. - User input or messages that appear on screen, in status display units or other control modules appear in Courier font.
+- Keypad commands and PC keystrokes appear in bold, small caps, such as POWER, INPUT, ENTER etc. - References to specific areas within the current document appear italicized and underlined.
+When viewed online, the text appears in blue indicating a direct link to that section.
+For example, Section 2 Installation and Setup. - References to other documents appear italicized and blue.
+When viewed online, the text appears in blue indicating a direct link to that section.
+For example, refer to Service Manual. - References to software menus and available options appear bold, such as Main menu, and available options appear italicized, such as Preferences. - User input or messages that appear on screen, in status display units or other control modules appear in Courier font.
 For example.
-"No Signal Present", Login: christiedigital. - Error codes, LED status appear in bold, e.g. LP, A1 etc. - Operational states of modules appear capitalized, such as power ON/OFF.
+"No Signal Present", Login: christiedigital. - Error codes, LED status codes appear bold, e.g. LP, A1, etc. - Operational states of modules appear capitalized, such as power ON/OFF.